-It seems that while Hoka has put effort into creating the most cushioned shoes on the market, they’ve left other parts of their shoes quite minimalistic, and the outsole is nothing special.
+It seems that while Hoka has put effort into creating the most cushioned shoes on the market, they’ve left other parts of their shoes quite minimalistic, and the outersole is nothing special.

 The Clifton appears to fit true to size, while the Bondi seems to run slightly narrow, which is normal with Hoka shoes.
 Both of these models have a generous toe box.

-The Bondi 7 is the first of Hoka’s running shoes that comes in various widths.
-Men have three choices (normal, wide, and extra-wide), while women have two.
+The Bondi 8 was the first of Hoka’s running shoes to come in various widths.
+Men have three choices (standard, wide, and extra-wide), while women have standard and wide.

 Neither of these shoes is built for stability.
 Thanks to the luxurious cushioning, they’re both less stiff than a stability shoe would be.

 If we had to compare, the Clifton would be the slightly more flexible of the two, as it features less cushioning and a lighter upper.
 The Bondi’s chunky cushion doesn’t lend itself to flexibility.

 Regardless of the cushioning, neither of the shoes is sufficiently stiff to count as a stability shoe.
 In fact, the extended stack height may cause the shoe to be more unstable when on the move.

 Of the two, the Bondi has more support, due to its expansive outer sole and thick cushioning.
 But if you need support, better to check out the Hoka Arahi or Gaviota, their true stability shoes.